 Providing first-hand knowledge of how problems in the financial system were handled, The Federal Reserve and the Financial Crisis will long be studied by those interested in this critical moment in history.

-Ben S. Bernanke is chairman of the U.S. Federal Reserve.
-He has served as chairman of the President’s Council of Economic Advisors and as a member of the Board of Governors of the Federal Reserve.
+Ben S. Bernanke served as chairman of the U.S. Federal Reserve from 2006 to 2014.
+He has also served as chairman of the President’s Council of Economic Advisors and as a member of the Board of Governors of the Federal Reserve.
 Before his time in public service he was a professor of economics at Princeton University.
 His many books include Essays on the Great Depression and Inflation Targeting (both Princeton).

 "Anyone interested in a primer on recent financial history will likely find Bernanke's book to be worthwhile reading."--Publishers Weekly

 "The lectures are consistently lucid and informal . . . and above all intelligent and interesting. . . .
 [I]t would be difficult to find a better short and not very technical account of what went wrong, and of how the Fed (and the Treasury) managed to keep it from getting much worse."--Robert Solow, New Republic

 "Readers who are not fans of the Fed chairman and his Keynesian, fiat-money policies should find as much of interest here as those who are; it's the sort of primary-source book that investors will scrutinize, politicians will seize on, pundits will plunder and generations of scholars will analyse. . . .
 [The Federal Reserve and the Financial Crisis] brings what Bernanke said in the classroom to a vastly larger audience; now, it's up to the readers of varying political and economic persuasions to make what they will of his behind-the-scenes account."--Alan Wallace, Pittsburgh Tribune-Review